jerosanchez/CombineLab/README.md

 A series of playgrounds to learn how Combine works.

-Combine is the **native reactive programming API** for Swift developed by Apple.
+Combine is the **native reactive programming API** for Swift that was developed by Apple.
 It aims to replace the various asynchronous programming mechanisms existing in the different Apple's plataforms (`NotificationCenter`, closures, delegates, etc.), as an alternative to other third-party frameworks such as RxSwift.

 This work is based on the book: